-While exciting recent developments in digital preservation and publication have positioned folklore studies to be a leader in scholarly communication in the digital era, several persistent access and discoverability problems in the field remain:
+Exciting developments in digital preservation and publication have positioned folklore studies to be a leader in scholarly communication in the digital era.
+Nevertheless, several access and discoverability problems in the field remain:

-Access to some resources for folklore scholarship and education (including hard-copy and digitized books and journals) is restricted through subscription and copyright.
+- Access to many resources for folklore scholarship and education (including print and digital books and journals) is restricted through subscription and copyright.

-A 2009 American Folklore Society survey of communications practices in folklore studies, significant numbers of respondents indicated that these categories of “fugitive” materials were critically important to their research and educational efforts, but were difficult for them to access.
+- A 2009 American Folklore Society survey of communications practices in folklore studies found that these “fugitive” materials were critically important to the research and educational efforts of many folklorists, but were difficult for them to access.

-An increasing amount of this material is published on the Internet, but the Internet is notoriously ephemeral and lacks dependable preservation, making it difficult to reliably locate material after the passage of time.
+- An increasing amount of material is published on the Internet, but the Internet is notoriously ephemeral, making it difficult to reliably locate material after the passage of time.
 Generic Internet search engines like Google are not precise, especially in a popular field like folklore.
-Identifying reliable scholarly content in a sea of popular, and sometimes unreliable, online content poses a greater challenge for those interested in folklore topics than it does in other areas of scholarship.
+Identifying reliable scholarly content in a sea of popular and sometimes unreliable search results poses a greater challenge in folklore studies than it does in other fields.

 Since 2011, Open Folklore has responded to these access and preservation problems by: